 A little bleeding and cramping in early pregnancy are not abnormal.
 Sometimes, these symptoms can indicate an ectopic pregnancy, which does not go to term.
-Such a pregnancy can be disturbing and make you anxious about your future, but it is rare and occurs in one out of every 100 pregnancies (1).
+Such a pregnancy can be disturbing and make you anxious about your future, but it is rare and occurs in 1 to 2 out of every 100 pregnancies (1).
 Knowing the signs of this abnormal pregnancy, however, is essential to diagnose and treat it in time.

 In this MomJunction post, we tell you what is an ectopic pregnancy, its causes, symptoms, diagnosis, and treatment.